-A Pre-implementation property, plant, and equipment \$ 254,094
+A Pre-implementation property, plant, and equipment \$ -

-В Post-implementation property, plant, and Ψ 23 1,00 1
+В Post-implementation property, plant, and equipment -

-equipment -

-Vehicles \$ -
+Leasehold improvements \$ -

+Equipment -

-Furniture -
+Furniture and fixtures -

-Computers -

 C Construction in progress -

-D Post-implementation property, plant, and
+D Post-implementation property, plant, and equipment • 611,752

-equipment 240,318

-TOTAL \$ 494,412
+TOTAL \$ 611,752

 - A This is the ending balance on the last financial statement submission prior to the implementation of the regulations less any depreciation or disposals. - B This is the balance of assets purchased after the implementation of the regulations that was purchased by obtaining debt. - C Asset value of the construction in progress. - D Post-implementation property, plant, and equipment with no outstanding debt.